 This production is 55 mins with no intermission

-ABOUT THE ARTIST
+ABOUT THE ARTISTS

 Stephen Rea is one of the foremost actors of his generation, coming to worldwide attention when he was nominated for the Academy Award for Best Actor for Neil Jordan’s film The Crying Game in 1992.
 He has enjoyed great acclaim on Irish and international stages through his collaborations with playwrights Sam Shepard, Brian Friel and Enda Walsh.
+Following his debut at the Abbey Theatre in Dublin, he moved to London.
+His early experimental work with veterans of LaMama and Nancy Meckler’s Freehold Theatre Company was followed by many leading roles at the National Theatre, including The Playboy of the Western World and The Shaughraun.

+Vicky Featherstone was Artistic Director of the Royal Court from 2013-2023.
+She was the inaugural Artistic Director of the National Theatre of Scotland from 2005-2012 and Artistic Director of Paines Plough from 1997-2005.
 As a director focusing on new writing and living playwrights, Vicky has directed over 50 world premieres by some of the UK’s leading playwrights and has been responsible alongside her teams for developing some of the finest and most influential new voices of our time.
-Her work has toured extensively throughout the UK and internationally, and has won many awards.
+Her work has toured extensively throughout the UK and internationally, garnering numerous awards.

 Landmark Productions, one of Ireland’s leading theatre producers, celebrated its 20th anniversary in 2024.
-It produces wide-ranging work in Ireland and shares that work with international audiences.
+It produces a wide range of work in Ireland and shares that work with international audiences.
 Led by Anne Clarke since the company’s foundation, its productions have received multiple awards and have been seen in leading theatres in London, New York and beyond.
 It co-produces regularly with a number of partners, including, most significantly, Galway International Arts Festival, Irish National Opera and the Abbey Theatre.
 Its 33 world premieres – and counting – include new plays by major Irish writers such as Enda Walsh, Mark O’Rowe and Deirdre Kinahan, featuring a roll call of Ireland’s finest actors, directors and designers. landmarkproductions.ie

 CREATIVE CREDITS